kawaharas/CLCL/README.md

 Source code modifications are needed to use CLCL.
 1) Comment out a line includes "glClear()" in the rendering routine.
-2) Disable "glext.h" if it is used in the target code.
+2) Resolve conflicts between GLEW used in CLCL and other OpenGL header files e.g.) Disable "glext.h" if it is used in the target code.
 3) Change include path and library path from CAVELib's to CLCL's.
 4) Change library file to link from "libcave_ogl_XX.lib" to "CLCL.lib".
 5) Build.